v3xlabs/dmn/README.md

 The daemon will automatically keep track of your domains notifying you of new additions, deletions, expiry reminders, and other notifications.

 -   `dmn ls` - List all domains
+-   `dmn porkbun`
     -   `dmn porkbun index` - Index your porkbun domains
+-   `dmn cloudflare`
     -   `dmn cloudflare index` - Index your cloudflare domains
+-   `dmn whois`
--   `dmn whois example.com` - Get the whois information for a domain
+    -   `dmn whois example.com` - Get the whois information example.com
+    - `dmn whois --json example.com`
 -   `dmn server` - Start the daemon in server mode

 ## Provider Support